ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/error-remediation.md

     ![Error remediation](../media/8c2faf1a-834b-44fc-b418-6a18aed8b81a.png)

-    The error remediation session will begin, starting with a preparation stage where the files with errors are moved to a secure Azure location to be downloaded.
+    The error remediation session will begin, starting with a preparation stage where the files with errors are copied to a secure Azure location so that they can be downloaded.

     ![Preparing error remediation](../media/390572ec-7012-47c4-a6b6-4cbb5649e8a8.png)